 Cicadas have very small legs.
 Periodical Cicadas, the kind that only emerges from underground every 13-17 years, are only found in North America, where swarming Locusts have not been found since the Rocky Mountain Locust went extinct in 1902 and the High Plains Locust nearly so after a plague in 1930.

-Let’s break down a few more of the differences and similarities of cicada vs locust in the following list.
+Let’s break down a few more of the differences and similarities between cicadas vs locusts in the following list.

 Cicadas are a type of Hemiptera or “True Bug.”
 Some think they are related to crickets, but really they are not.
 Though they are much larger, Cicadas are similar to aphids, which are also in the Hemiptera order.

 Locusts belong to the order Orthoptera.
-This order divides into two suborders, with Locusts and grasshoppers on one side and crickets on the other.
+This order is divided into two suborders, with Locusts and grasshoppers on one side and crickets on the other.

 Cicadas are in the family Cicadidae, which covers any bug that makes a sound, has prominent eyes, two membranous pairs of wings, and both compound and simple eyes.

 Locusts are Acrididae.
-That family designation refers to any short-horned grasshoppers which migrate and swarm in great numbers.
+That family designation refers to any short-horned grasshoppers that migrate and swarm in great numbers.

 Cicadas are typically about two inches long and half an inch across.